The Most Important Investment Decision You’ll Ever Make

 1. What You Own Determines How You’ll Do

 Think back to the market during the global financial crisis.
-In 2008, stocks took one of their worst beatings ever, but bonds actually had a pretty decent year.
-Even in a slightly less eventful year than 2008, a portfolio that is 80% stocks will vary greatly from a portfolio that is 20% stocks.
+In 2008, stocks took one of their worst beatings ever, but bonds actually had a surprisingly decent year.
+Even in a slightly less eventful year than 2008, the returns on a portfolio that is 80% stocks will be very different from a portfolio that is 20% stocks.

 Let’s look at the effects of different stock/bond splits over the last thirty years.

 Data from 1/1986 to 12/2015.
 Stocks represented by the S&P 500 Index.
 Bonds represented by Five-Year US Treasury Notes.
 Data courtesy of Dimensional Fund Advisors.
 Past performance is not indicative of future returns.
 Indices are not available for direct investment.

 Those are some pretty stark differences.
 As you can see, the more stocks you have in your portfolio, the more money you’re likely to have when you retire.